 How Much Do Stone Countertops Cost?

-Some fabricators who stock material will price the job on a square foot basis, while others price it on a per job basis, factoring in square footage and level of difficulty.
-Keep in mind that even with square foot pricing, there will always be additional costs such as sink and faucet cut outs, radius corners, fancy or mitered edge treatments and waterfall sides.
+Some fabricators who stock material will price the job on a square foot basis, while others price it on a per-job basis, factoring in square footage and level of difficulty.
+Keep in mind that even with square foot pricing, there will always be additional costs such as the sink and faucet cutouts, radius corners, fancy or mitered edge treatments, and waterfall sides.
 Some even charge extra if they have to haul a slab up to a second story.

 Luckily, you don’t have to navigate the world of countertops alone.
-We help our clients first figure out the material that would best suit their needs, and then offer suggestions and guidance regarding which sources would be most appropriate for their budget.
+If you are not sure how to choose a countertop, we help our clients first figure out the material that would best suit their needs, and then offer suggestions and guidance regarding which sources would be most appropriate for their budget.
 The last thing you want to do is fall in love with an exotic slab and design the whole kitchen around it, only to find out that it’s three times what you can afford.
 Let’s give you the peace of mind that you’ve made the right choices in the remodeling process, and select the materials that are right for your home and your lifestyle.